Friday, June 13, 2025

 FAQ

 Arthritis is when your joints get inflamed.
-The main types are osteoarthritis, from wear and tear, and rheumatoid arthritis, an autoimmune disease.
+Osteoarthritis and rheumatoid arthritis cause destruction of joints between the vertebral columns.
 Knowing your type helps you manage it better.

 What are the common symptoms of arthritis?

-Symptoms include pain, stiffness, swelling, and less movement in your joints.
-You might also feel tired and uncomfortable, making daily tasks hard.
+Symptoms include pain, stiffness, swelling, and reduced joint movement.
+You might also feel tired and uncomfortable, making daily tasks difficult.

 Why is getting an early diagnosis important for arthritis?

-Early diagnosis lets you try different treatments when it’s easier.
-It helps manage pain better and improves your health in the long run.
+Early diagnosis allows you to try different treatments when they’re easier.
+It also helps you manage pain better and improves your health in the long run.

 What lifestyle changes can improve arthritis symptoms?